sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/task1/TML/README.md

 # Deep model for 2nd Social Media Mining for Health Applications Shared Task at AMIA 2017

-Implementation of traditional machine learning method (logisitic regression).
+Implementation of traditional machine learning method (logistic regression).
  * By default, training, deveploment and test set on ``data_sample`` directory.

 ## Required Packages